The Birds and the Bees: Battling Bees at Hummingbird Feeders

 With all this in mind, it’s best to deter bees, rather than trying to destroy them.
 You simply want to make them find another source of food, and here are some ideas:

 - Watch for leaks.
 Eliminate any leaks in the hummingbird feeder.
 The fewer leaks, the fewer chances there are to attract bees.
+You can also opt for a Top-Fill Hummingbird Feeder, which offers new and improved leak-proof gaskets (as well as natural bee guards).

 - Be a gatekeeper.
 Use feeders with Bee Guards.
 These tiny cages keep bees away while allowing hummingbirds to reach their nectar.